ibm-cloud-docs/logs-router/enterprise-routing-scenario.md

 {{site.data.keyword.attribute-definition-list}}

-# What is the best way to manage platform log routing across enterprise accounts
+# Tutorial on how to configure the routing of platform logs across enterprise accounts in {{site.data.keyword.cloud_notm}}
 {: #enterprise-routing-scenario}